learnwhytocode/learnwhytocode.github.com/source/_posts/2012-01-05-why-learn-why.markdown

 If you follow the lessons here (*note: after I've finished editing and publishing them*), you will be doing something practical and concrete.
 Even if you copy-and-paste your way to the end.
 If I want to meet a six-hour cutoff, we have to accept that we won't understand everything at first.

 The content and structure of the lessons is a little non-traditional.
 Instead of starting with the programming concept, we think about the actual problem that we want to solve.
 And *then* we find the programming concept that will help us.

- ** **Memorize the ideas, not the technique** &ndash; Programming can seem overwhelming to learn because it's not only a new literal language to comprehend, but it requires learning entirely new concepts.
-The language and terminology part is frustrating at first, but ultimately the easiest thing to get down.
-The ideas are the hardest to grasp, and you may not get them until plowing through some real code.

- ** Think abstractly &ndash; You've probably heard the TKlanguage has x words for sn; x words.
-The point of those claims, inaccurate as they might be, is *not* for you to learn what